-I am pleased to announce that the dollar value of the 2014-2015 Property Assessment Roll moved in a positive direction for the fourth consecutive year, and set a new historical high for the third year in a row.
-Roll value continues to grow due to one of the strongest real estate markets in the state.
-Total assessed values have increased in all 20 cities and unincorporated areas, by 3.76 to 7.64 percent.
-Sales volume remains high and new construction has more than doubled from two years ago, continuing the restoration of most of the market value lost during the Great Recession that began in 2007.
+I am pleased to announce that the dollar value of the 2015-2016 Property Assessment Roll moved in a positive direction for the fifth consecutive year, and set a new historical high for the fourth year in a row.
+Roll value continues to grow due to one of the strongest real estate markets in the state, reflecting the county's thriving economy.
+Total assessed values have increased in all 20 cities and in unincorporated areas, by 1.24 to 11.36 percent.
+Sales volume remains stable and new construction has more than doubled from three years ago, continuing the restoration of most of the market value lost during the Great Recession that began in 2007.

-This year's growth of \$8.75 billion is a 5.61 percent increase over last year, slightly below the prior year's 6.01 percent increase, and the second highest percentage increase since 2008.
-This year's roll growth was significantly impacted by lower inflation.
-The annual inflation factor that we apply to all real property was only 0.454 percent, much lower than the two percent maximum allowed under Proposition 13.
-This means that the vast majority of property owners will see a very modest increase in the assessed value.
+This year's growth of \$12.6 billion is a 7.64 percent increase over last year, above the prior year's 5.61 percent increase, and the highest percentage increase since 2008.
+The annual inflation factor that we apply to all real property was 1.998 percent, almost reaching the two percent maximum allowed under Proposition 13.
+The roll is now nearly 26 percent larger than it was in 2010.

-This year's net roll value of \$165 billion is the highest dollar amount enrolled in our county's history.
-The \$8.75 billion increase translates-through the one percent tax rate-to \$87.5 million more in property tax revenues to be shared by local governments: the county, our cities, our schools and community colleges, and our special districts.
-Under the state's revenue allocation formulas, 22 percent (\$19.3 million) will flow into the county's treasury.
+This year's net roll value of \$177.5 billion is the highest dollar amount enrolled in our county's history.
+The \$12.6 billion increase translates-through the one percent tax rate-to \$126 million more in property tax revenues to be shared by local governments: the county, our cities, our schools and community college, and our special districts.
+Under the state's revenue allocation formulas, 22 percent (\$27.7 million) will flow into the county's treasury.

 Our county's relatively strong real estate market drove up real estate values in all of our cities and unincorporated areas.
-While the total number of construction and sale activities increased slightly in 2013, the majority of cities experienced total assessment increases of over five percent, with only a handful growing less than that.
-Additionally, under our Decline in Value Program (Proposition 8), which provides tax relief to properties for which market value has fallen below the currently assessed value, the assessed value losses we recognized under the program have been recovered in all cities and unincorporated areas, from last year's total of \$6.6 billion to this year's \$3.6 billion.
+The majority of cities experienced total assessment increases of over five percent, with only a couple of cities growing less than that.
+Additionally, under our Decline in Value Program (Proposition 8), which provides tax relief to properties for which market value has fallen below the currently assessed value, the previously accounted value losses have been recovered in all cities and unincorporated areas, reducing last year's total losses of \$3.6 billion to this year's \$2.2 billion.